insomnimus/gerp/readme.md

 # How fast are we talking about?

 Here's a small test comparing gerp with ripgrep, by no means this is how you should bench and compare stuff though.
+Note that, ripgreps globbing library may be the culprit here, overall i still believe ripgrep is faster.

 ```
 /home> $g=measure-command{gerp --hidden --quiet 'package\s[main]{4}' **/*.go}